x0y0z/microblog/README.md

 ### Linux
 See the [Deployment on Linux](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux) tutorial for further details.
+Since this is a direct deployment on top of Linux, it is also suitable for the Infrastructure as a Service (IaaS) cloud service model.

 It is recommended to create a `.env` file in order to set the required environment variables.